fvcp94/dex-analytics-platform/README.md

 This project is built as a **portfolio‑grade, enterprise‑style internal product**, inspired by real‑world DEX platforms used by large organizations.

+### Why I built this
+I built this project to demonstrate how DEX analytics can be approached as a product—not just dashboards—combining deterministic analytics with GenAI in a controlled, enterprise-safe way.

 > ⚠️ **Data disclaimer:** All data is **synthetic** and generated at runtime for demonstration purposes only.
 No real employee, endpoint, or enterprise data is used.

 ---